We are pleased to advise that from 12 November 2020 we will be collecting the existing build-up of bulk waste from known locations around the city.

 During the pandemic, many housing associations have removed items on behalf of their tenants and tenants are advised to check with their landlord for up-to-date information on local arrangements for them.

-Residents can however visit our Household Waste Recycling centres.
-Alternatively if the items are in good condition you can visit the Zero Waste website and donate these items to charity for re-use.
+Residents can continue to visit our Household Waste Recycling Centres, and if items are in good condition, residents can also use Zero Waste Scotland's National Re-use Tool and donate these items to charity.